modeh13/rectangles-challenge/README.md

 # Rectangles Algorithms

-This repository contains a .Net Solution file (.sln) which has an ASP.Net Web application (API) to interact with user request.
+This repository contains a .Net Solution file (.sln) which has an ASP.Net Web application (API) to interact with the user's request.
 It allows to execute and verify proposed Rectangle Algorithms (Intersection, Containment, and Adjacency).

 ## Projects